Business Analyst Quick Start¶

 From the birth column header dropdown, select Parse date.

-Return to the birth column header dropdown and select Delete.
+Return to the birth column header dropdown, and select Delete.

 From the birth_parsed column header dropdown, select Compute time since.

-Change the “Output time unit” to Years.
+On the left side of the screen, change the “Output time unit” to Years.

 Change the name of the “Output column” to